epitech-mirroring/R-Type/documentation/developers/stellar_forge/stellar_forge.md

 For example, you can listen for the `Z` key press event and move the player object when the key is pressed.
 To do this, you need to register an event with the name `z_pressed` and a callback function that moves the player object.

+## Graphics System

+The **Graphics System** in **Stellar Forge** is responsible for rendering the visual elements of the game, including objects, animations, UI components, and more.
+It leverages the **SFML** (Simple and Fast Multimedia Library) to handle low-level graphics operations such as drawing sprites, managing textures, and controlling the game window.

+The system is designed to be modular and flexible, allowing developers to easily extend it with custom rendering components or integrate third-party libraries if needed.

+### Key Components of the Graphics System

+TODO
+Graphics class (detail)
+Graphics Components (detail)

+### Render Pipeline

+The rendering process follows a pipeline-based approach.
+At each frame, the system:

+1. **Clears the screen**: The screen is cleared to a predefined color (e.g., black or transparent).
+2. **Draws background elements**: Background objects (like tiles or static scenery) are rendered first.
+3. **Draws game objects**: The engine loops through all active objects in the current scene and draws their associated components, such as sprites or UI elements.
+4. **Draws UI elements**: UI elements are drawn on top of the game objects, ensuring that they remain visible and interactive.
+5. **Displays the final frame**: Once all objects are rendered, the screen is updated to show the final frame.

+### Customizing the Graphics System

+If you need to customize the graphics system, you can:

+- **Add new rendering components**: Inherit from the `IGraphicComponent` interface to create custom rendering components, such as particle effects or shader-based visual effects.

+- **Override the renderer**: You can extend the `Renderer` class if you need to modify how objects are drawn, such as implementing post-processing effects or custom rendering techniques.

+- **Modify the UI system**: The UI system can be extended with new components or customized for specific games.
+For example, you could create a new `UI ProgressBar` component to display player health or loading screens.

+### Integration with the Event System
+The graphics system is tightly integrated with the Event System.
+For instance, window-related events like resizing or closing the window are handled by both the graphics and event systems.
+Key events (like z_pressed) can trigger changes in the graphics (e.g., changing a sprite's texture or visibility).

+By default, the graphics system listens to all window events and updates the render window accordingly.

+### Key Components of the Graphics System

+The **Graphics System** in Stellar Forge handles all visual aspects of the game, such as rendering sprites, animations, and UI elements.
+It provides the necessary tools and abstractions for managing visual content and drawing them onto the screen.

+#### Graphics Class

+The `Graphics` class serves as the core interface between the game engine and the underlying graphics library (e.g., SFML).
+It is responsible for managing the main game window, coordinating the rendering process, and providing essential methods for drawing game objects.

+##### Responsibilities of the `Graphics` Class:
+- **Window Management**: It creates and manages the game window, allowing the engine to handle window resizing, closing, and other window-related events.
+- **Render Loop**: It manages the main render loop, which includes clearing the screen, drawing all game objects, and displaying the final frame.
+- **Frame Rate Control**: It can control the frame rate of the game by managing the time between frames, ensuring smooth rendering.
+- **Rendering Context**: It ensures that the correct rendering context is active for drawing operations and integrates with the event system to process window-related events.

+##### Key Methods:
+- `initialize()`: Sets up the game window and any necessary resources for rendering.
+- `clear(color)`: Clears the screen with the specified color before drawing any objects.
+- `draw(object)`: Draws a game object (like sprites or UI elements) onto the screen.
+- `display()`: Displays the rendered frame on the screen.
+- `handleWindowEvents()`: Manages window events such as resizing or closing.
+- `setFrameRateLimit(fps)`: Limits the frame rate of the game to a specified number of frames per second.

+#### Graphics Components

+All graphics components in Stellar Forge inherit from the `IGraphicsComponent` interface.
+This interface defines the structure and functionality for graphics-related components.
+Any component that handles graphics or rendering should inherit from this interface and implement its methods.

+##### Responsibilities of the `IGraphicsComponent` Interface:
+- **Rendering**: The interface requires derived classes to implement a method that handles the rendering of the component on the screen.
+- **Size Retrieval**: It mandates a method for obtaining the size of the component, allowing for proper layout and management of visual elements.

+### Changing the Graphics Library

+If you want to switch the underlying graphics library (e.g., from SFML to SDL, OpenGL, or Vulkan), you would primarily need to modify the `Graphics` class to interact with the new library.
+Here are the key steps involved:

+1. **Replace Specific Calls**: You would need to replace any library-specific calls (such as those used in SFML) with the equivalent API from the new graphics library.

+2. **Ensure Method Compatibility**: It is essential to verify that methods like `initialize()`, `draw()`, and `display()` are correctly implemented using the new library's functionality.
+This ensures that the overall rendering process remains intact and functional with the new graphics API.

+3. **Update Render Implementations**: You will also need to change all render implementations in the components that inherit from `IGraphicsComponent`.
+Each component’s rendering logic must be adjusted to comply with the new graphics library's API, ensuring that visual elements are rendered correctly on the screen.

+By following these guidelines, the graphics system can be adapted to work with various libraries while maintaining a consistent interface for the rest of the game engine.

 ## Configuration